Ollie-Pearce/rustmc/README.md

 4. With a rust toolchain built with ` ./x build library` external symbols from the standard library can be identified by running the `find_symbol` script and ...

+# Use cases from paper:

+The bug reproductions described in various figures in the paper can be found in `paper_use_cases`, these benchmarks can be run by executing the corresponding script, e.g. `./run_figure1.sh` in order to verify a program containing the data race bug described in figure 1.
+Results are output in the `benchmark_results` directory.

 # High-level description of source

 - Mixer/GenMC